 Taxpayers who live or work in a foreign country for at least a year may not have to pay federal tax on the income they earn outside the United States.
-Those who qualify can “exclude” this income – by not reporting it as taxable income – on their federal return.
+Those who qualify can “exclude” this income by not reporting it as taxable income on their federal return.

-For 2019, Jeannie will file as a part-year resident if she returns to Minnesota to reside.
-She will pay Minnesota tax on all taxable income she receives after July 1, 2019.
+For 2020, Jeannie will file as a part-year resident if she returns to Minnesota to reside.
+She will pay Minnesota tax on all taxable income she receives after July 1, 2020.

-Note: Had Jeannie worked and lived abroad from June 2017 through June 2018, she would file each year’s Minnesota return as a part-year resident.
-She would pay Minnesota tax on all taxable income she received from January through May 2017, and from July through December 2018.
+Note: Had Jeannie worked and lived abroad from June 2018 through June 2019, she would file each year’s Minnesota return as a part-year resident.
+She would pay Minnesota tax on all taxable income she received from January through May 2018, and from July through December 2019.